 Terry Mancour

-Terry Mancour is the author of the Spellmonger series — a twenty-plus book epic fantasy set in a world where magic is industrial, feudalism is functional, and the person best positioned to save civilisation is an irritable warmage who'd rather be farming turnips.
-The series has spent time on the New York Times bestseller list, built one of the most dedicated fanbases in indie fantasy, and spawned multiple spin-off series.
+Terry Mancour is the author of the Spellmonger series — twenty-two books deep, epic fantasy set in a world where magic is industrial, feudalism is functional, and the person best positioned to save civilisation is an irritable warmage who'd rather be farming turnips.
+The series has spent time on the New York Times bestseller list, built one of the most dedicated fanbases in indie fantasy, and continues to grow.
 It's one of the longest-running and most consistently excellent ongoing fantasy epics currently being published.

 Background